NAME

 Set region

-is set to empty. ($bounding, @parts) = $X->XFixesFetchRegion ($region)
+$dstto the rectangular bounds of region$src.
+If$srcis empty then$dstis set to empty. ($bounding, @parts) = $X->XFixesFetchRegion ($region)-

 Return the rectangles which cover

-The first is a bounding rectangle, and after that the individual rectangles making up the region, in "YX-banded" order.
+$region.
+Each returned element is an arrayref[$x,$y,$width,$height]The first is a bounding rectangle, and after that the individual rectangles making up the region, in "YX-banded" order.

-my ($bounding, @rects) = $X->XFixesFetchRegion ($region); print "bounded by ",join(',',@$bounding); foreach my $rect (@rects) { print " rect part ",join(',',@$rect); }
+my ($bounding, @rects) = $X->XFixesFetchRegion ($region); print "bounded by ",join(',',@$bounding); foreach my $rect (@rects) { print " rect part ",join(',',@$rect); } $X->XFixesSetGCClipRegion ($gc, $clip_x_origin, $clip_y_origin, $region)-

 Set the clip mask of

-(an XID), and set the clip origin to$clip_x_origin
+$gc(an XID) to$region(an XID), and set the clip origin to$clip_x_origin,$clip_x_origin.This is similar to the core

-(and no "ordering" parameter). $X->XFixesSetWindowShapeRegion ($window, $kind, $x_offset, $y_offset, $region)
+SetClipRectangles, but the rectangles are from$region(and no "ordering" parameter). $X->XFixesSetWindowShapeRegion ($window, $kind, $x_offset, $y_offset, $region)-

 Set the shape mask of

-is a ShapeKind, either "Bounding" or "Clip".This is similar to
+$window(an XID) to$region, at offset$x_offset,$y_offsetinto the window.$kindis a ShapeKind, either "Bounding" or "Clip".This is similar to

-(see X11::Protocol::Ext::SHAPE) with operation "Set" and a a region instead of a bitmap.It's not necessary to
+ShapeMask()(see X11::Protocol::Ext::SHAPE) with operation "Set" and a a region instead of a bitmap.It's not necessary to

 Set the clip mask of RENDER

-, and set the clip origin to$clip_x_origin
+$picture(an XID) to$region, and set the clip origin to$clip_x_origin,$clip_x_origin.This is similar to

-.Picture objects are from the RENDER extension (see X11::Protocol::Ext::RENDER).
+RenderSetPictureClipRectangles, but the rectangles are from$region.Picture objects are from the RENDER extension (see X11::Protocol::Ext::RENDER).
 The request always exists, but is not useful without RENDER.

-$X->XFixesSetCursorName ($cursor, $str)
+$X->XFixesSetCursorName ($cursor, $str)-

 Set a name for cursor object